raghavsaboo/data-structures/stacks/readme.md

 - Some contexts may provide additional knowledge that suggests a maximum size that a stack will reach.
 - It is also more efficient in practice to construct a list with initial length `n` than it is to start with an empty list and append `n` items (even though both approaches run in O(n) time).

 #### Modifications
 - Constructor accepts a parameter specifying the maximum capacity of a stack and initializes it to that length.
-- Size of the stack would no longer be synonymous with the length of the list - a sepearte integer would be used to denote the current number of elements in the stack.
+- Size of the stack would no longer be synonymous with the length of the list - a separate integer would be used to denote the current number of elements in the stack.

 # Example Use Cases